neonkingfr/obsdfreqd/README.md

 # What is it doing?

-**obsdfreqd** will change the perfpolicy sysctl to manual and will change the CPU frequency by polling every often (like 100ms) the CPU load and change the frequency accordingly.
+**obsdfreqd** will change the perfpolicy sysctl to manual and will change the CPU frequency by polling every often (like 100ms) the CPU load and change the frequency accordingly, the perfpolicy is set to auto upon exit.

 The end goal is to provide a feature rich CPU frequency scheduler for the following use case: